Collins Law Firm FAQs

 • Autopsies and disposition of your body after death

 • 13.)
-What is a general, durable power of attorney?
+What is a living will/advanced directive?